 Beach, calm water and rock formations created by erosion

 Views over to bay while approaching it from the open seas

 Rock formations on the cliffs outside the narrow passage

 Getting to Stiniva:

 The bay is accessible from the sea as well as via a narrow and very steep hiking path that leads down the hill to the shores.
 You can not reach the bay with a car as there is no road leading to here.
-If you decide to walk here, bear in mind that in the middle of the day in the summers the sun rays are very strong and it gets very hot.
+If you decide to walk here, bear in mind that in the middle of the day in the summer the sun rays are very strong and it gets very hot.
 Take a hat, sunblock and plenty of water.
-The best part of the day to hike to the bay is early morning or late afternoon.
-Get by car, scooter or bike to Žužec hamlet, one of 8 hamlets of Marine Zemlje village about 2 kilometres from Plisko polje village, and from there walk down the path to the bay – see the map below.
+The best part of the day is to hike to the bay in the early morning or late afternoon.
+Get by car, scooter, or bike to Žužec hamlet, one of 8 hamlets of Marine Zemlje village about 2 kilometers from Plisko polje village, and from there walk down the path to the bay – see the map below.

 By boat or kayak: